petrspelos/maid/README.md

 // Moves all files from directories (including subdirectories) in
 // the provided path TO the provided path flattener.Flatten("E:\\images");

+// by default, Flatten copies files
+// this behavior can be changed flattener.Flatten("E:\\images", moveFiles: true);
 ```

 > 💡 Will not overwrite other files because if the flattened file name collides with another it is renamed to a new GUID name instead.